 Campaign for Tobacco-Free Kids

 Patricia Sosa brings extensive leadership experience at nonprofit organizations and federal agencies to her role as chair of the Board of Trustees.
-She also serves as a member of the Nominating Committee for new Board members.
+She also serves as a member of the Board’s Governance & Nominating Committee.
 Born in Puerto Rico, Patricia moved to Massachusetts as a young adult for undergraduate studies and then to Washington, DC for law school.
 Throughout her career, she has been a staunch advocate for communities of color on a variety of economic and health issues, including welfare reform, HIV/AIDS, tobacco control, food policy, and road safety.

 “I serve on the Board because I believe that the way the Carlos Rosario School promotes global interaction, with people from different backgrounds interacting and coexisting, is the formula for saving the world.”

 International Finance Consultant

 Born in Morocco, Brahim Rawi is a proud graduate of the Carlos Rosario School’s ESL and Office Training programs.
 While enrolled, he was actively involved in the student government, serving as treasurer and vice president.
 With the support of a scholarship from the School, he attended bank teller training, starting him on the finance career path.
 He is currently the vice-chair of the Board and a member of the Finance & Development Committee, contributing his extensive expertise in the banking sector.
 He is fluent in Arabic, French, Spanish, and English.